-Residential dwelling units, such as houses, apartments and secondary suites are required to have a principal ventilation system that exhausts air from bathrooms and kitchens and supplies fresh air to bedrooms and living areas.
+The home owner is responsible for installing an adequate ventilation system that exhausts air from bathrooms and kitchens and supplies fresh air to bedrooms and living areas.
 See Mechanical Ventilation Checklist here.

 Prior to occupancy inspection assurance of the supply of potable water must be provided for all projects requiring a plumbing permit.